lsst-dm/Openstack-tests/README.md

 3. use the function `run("shell commands")` to connect and run commands on the remote VM.

 __Note:__ Since we are using `ssh` key pairs for authentication, `env.key_filename` is necessary for Fabric to work properly.

+## Installing `Docker`

+I followed the instructions provided by [docker documentations](https://docs.docker.com/engine/installation/linux/ubuntulinux/).

+These are a little bit different than the ones Matias gave me.

+At this point, things seem to run fine.

+## Resolving IP conflics with illinoisnet

+I install bridge-utils and ran the code Matias gave me to resovle the conflict.

+### Issue:
+Docker hello-world doesn't run anymore, exiting with error:

+    docker: Cannot connect to the Docker daemon.
+Is the docker daemon running on this host?.